sandnabba/freezer_controller/README.md

 Future improvements:
 * Can we detect if the door is open or not?
 Hook into existing switch, or add another sensor.
 * Use the average temperature from both thermometers, detect if any of them are missing.
-  * If both thermometers is unavailable, run a 50% on/off cycle at 15 minutes
 * Write an systemD service with auto start and logging
 * Add a proper interrupt handler for handling shut down signals